-Today we catch up with Lindsay Miles, passionate writer behind Treading My Own Path.
+Today we catch up with Lindsay Miles, the passionate writer behind Treading My Own Path.

 In this conversation, we learn about why Lindsay is so interested in sustainability, why she started blogging, and the value of being part of a community.